-An American teen living in Cairo finds herself caught in a mystery: why is the distinguished-looking art collector so ruthlessly determined to get his hands on the small icon painting that she has just bought from an antiquities dealer?
+An American teen living in Cairo finds herself caught in an increasingly threatening mystery.
+Why is the distinguished-looking art collector so determined to get his hands on the small icon painting that she has just bought from an antiquities dealer?

 THE FOX MAIDEN

 illustrated by Tatsuro Kiuchi

 A young mountain fox uses her magical powers to become a beautiful maiden and live with people . . . but she doesn't count on the dangers of magic and human emotions.
 An original tale inspired by Japanese folklore.

 "Best Children's Books of the Year," 1998, Children's Book Committee (Bank Street College of Education)